pampatzoglou/articles/db.md

       containers:
         - name: db-migrate
 ```

+# Regarding security

+### How to make all these possible

+These are the tools I leveraged:

 **note**: The db create entity requires superuser privileges to actually create the database.
 Thus it's better to not even trust the cluster to save a secret that contains this level of credentials.
 A better approach is to have a binary that can directly access the vault and directly get the required credentials.
 The `db migrate` job should apply the same principle but there will be problems with local development.
 As a compromise, two different secrets with different RBAC should be used to facilitate production security and development ease.
 Something like: